 What I loved about this book is how the story of these women is interwoven with the political turmoil that takes place in Afghanistan and how Khalid Hassani has beautifully interlinked these two stories the thing that stood out to me.

-This book is that it really captured the resilience courage and the sheer strength that women have and they have put in extremely dire situations like the will to fight against injustices and the will to just get out of those really bad situations that these women were put into just that was so so powerful so so inspiring to read and honestly.
+This book is that it really captured the resilience courage and sheer strength that women have and they have put in extremely dire situations like the will to fight against injustices and the will to just get out of those really bad situations that women were put into just that was so so powerful so so inspiring to read and honestly.

 This story will move you to tears like the two characters who are there in this book Lela and Maryam.
-I mean I said this in the vlog that I did while reading this book you can check it out over here. if you want to check out my entire vlog but those two characters have stayed in my heart and they are just amazing women and their story is so inspiring even though it's fiction even though this book is a work of fiction.
+I mean I said this in the vlog that I did while reading this book you can check it out over here. if you want to check out my entire vlog but those two characters have stayed in my heart they are just amazing women and their story is so inspiring even though it's fiction even though this book is a work of fiction.

 I can only imagine that real women in Afghanistan went through exactly what these characters have gone through and they probably reacted and acted in the same way as these two characters. so it just feels so real and so amazing to read.

-The lesson that I learned from this book is the importance of fighting for injustices if it is if there is any injustice that you face in your life even if it's very small compared to the atrocious injustices that these two women face even with a small injustice but you're facing it because of your gender race or anything that is not within your control, if you face those injustices then definitely don't be afraid to stand up to it and definitely don't be afraid to fight for it because you don't deserve for things to be taken away from you just on the basis of your gender raised sexuality.
+The lesson that I learned from this book is the importance of fighting against injustices if it is if there is any injustice that you face in your life even if it's very small compared to the atrocious injustices that these two women face even with a small injustice but you're facing because of your gender race or anything that is not within your control, if you face those injustices then definitely don't be afraid to stand up to it and definitely don't be afraid to fight for it because you don't deserve for things to be taken away from you just on the basis of your gender raised sexuality.

 4. The Seven Husbands of Evelyn Hugo: A Novel